Skip to Content

 Buntzen Lake suspension bridge

-BC Hydro reports the bridge is structurally unsound and so it’s limited to 4 people at a time and hikers cross at their own risk.
-There are plans to replace the bridge in the near future.
+The bridge is maintained by BC Hydro.
+For a while it was structurally unsound and limited to 4 people at a time with hikers cross at their own risk.
+However, the bridge was rebuilt in 2023, making it safe to cross.

 Begin the hike at Buntzen Creek Bridge and head north on the lake’s east side.
 Walking counterclockwise offers the shortest route to the bridge.